Runtime APIs

 >

-Use it when you want to explicitly trigger application after a bundle has already been downloaded.
+Use it when you want to explicitly switch to a bundle that has already been downloaded.

 useBundleDrop().applyUpdate() wraps this for hook-based flows.